emmajanedrews/base-template/_posts/2017-03-07-the-latest-from-the-fort-hood-real-estate-market.md

 What’s happening in our local market?

-**Right now, we’re in a buyer’s market.** What that means is there are more homes on the market than there are people looking to buy homes.
+**Right now, we’re in a buyer’s market.** That means there are more homes on the market than there are people looking to buy homes.
 If you’re a buyer, now is a great time to make your move.
 Interest rates are also low, which only adds to the appeal of buying a home.

 {% include pullquote.html %}